rpominov/fun-task/docs/exceptions.md

 We as programmers don't expect this to ever happen with this program.
 But if, for example, we change first condition and forget to change second one program may run through the unexpected path.
-Than would be a bug.
+That would be a bug.

 ## Railway oriented programming / split expected path in two